meelgroup/approxmc/README.md

 1. If you are interested in exact model counting, visit our exact counter [Ganak](http://github.com/meelgroup/ganak)
 2. If you are instead interested in DNF formulas, visit our DNF counter [DNFApproxMC](https://gitlab.com/Shrotri/DNF_Counting).

-# ApproxMC5: Sparse-XOR based Approximate Model Counter
-Note: this is beta version release, not recommended for general use.
-We are currently working on a tight integration of sparse XORs into ApproxMC based on our [LICS-20](http://comp.nus.edu.sg/~meel/Papers/lics20-ma.pdf) paper.
-You can turn on the sparse XORs using the flag "sparse" but beware as reported in LICS-20 paper, this may slow down in some cases; it is likely to give a significant speedup if the number of solutions is very large.

 ## Docker image
 If you don't have or don't know what an independent set is, first run our MIS tool:
 ```